 You will be expected to abide by a dress and grooming code which emphasizes Christian modesty and good taste.
 Dress should be appropriate to the occasion-church, class, or recreation.
-Shorts are not permitted in classes at any time or in campus buildings.
+Shorts are not permitted in classes at any time.
 Tank tops are limited to athletic activities.
 The health, comfort, and well-being of each student and of his classmates require that standards of personal cleanliness be maintained and that dormitory rooms be kept clean and orderly.
-The university reserves the right to inspect university-owned quarters under proper supervision and safeguards.
+The university reserves the right to inspect university-owned quarters under proper supervision and safequards.